 3. Anonymity maintained in Delaware

 One plus point of forming a corporation in Delaware is the privacy protection of business.
 The State doesn’t require companies to publicize shareholders’ personal information such as names and addresses, but not for directors, unfortunately.
 Only the name and address of the registered agent are required in filing corporate papers.
-This factor is one of the reasons why many big businesses choose Delaware Corporation.
+This factor is one of the reasons why Delaware Corporation is widely selected.

 4. Investment attraction from Venture Capitalists